Skip to content ↓

 TTRockstars please encourage your children to practise their times tables.
 There is a new battle this week between classes!
 Battle it out Year 3 but we could also win the trophy against the whole school!

-Spellings set on Monday 26th January and due on the following Tuesday 3rd February due to school trip.
+Spellings set on Monday 9th March and due on the following Monday 16th March.

 Reading for Pleasure